Oh Mercy Me

 Actually, I had planned to bring Damian here because of the particular artist on display: Lynn Koble.
 I had read about her work somewhere and thought it was really cool – and would be fun for Damian.
 There were buttons to push and soundscapes!
 What more could he ask for?

 We arrived on a typically gloomy winter’s day and found the campus a bit desolate.
 We watched an awkward student in mismatched sweatpants and jacket drag trash bags from her room across the sandy parking lot to an overflowing dumpster.
 The somewhat sad scene just didn’t comport with what Hoang and I expected to see while on campus.
-(Over at Avon Old Farms, all the boys always seem to be in jacket and ties – as long as they’re not playing lacrosse or polo or whatever they do.)
+(Over at Avon Old Farms, all the boys always seem to be in jacket and ties – as long as they’re not playing lacrosse or polo or whatever fancy things it is they do.)

 We entered the Richmond Art Center and found the Mercy Gallery immediately to the left.
 Props to Loomis for good signage out along the campus roads.
 Unfortunately, this is often a rarity with these things.